-Apeiranthos is a beautiful mountain village of Naxos, the Cycladic island of Greece, seemingly untouched by time, still bearing as it does the marks of the Venetian era.
+Apeiranthos is a beautiful mountain village in Naxos, the Cycladic island of Greece; seemingly untouched by time, it still bears the marks of the Venetian era.

 From afar, Apeiranthos looks like a fortress, perched at the foot of Fanari mountain almost 26 kilometers (16 miles) from Chora, the main town of the island.